change-hi/change-hi.github.io/morea/data-movement/experience-data-movement-intro.md

 Many people (among them, Sean and I) are employed specifically to answer your questions and to help you move data effectively.

-We are interested in hearing about your experience\, any problem you may be having, or discussing whether your data transfer solutions are meeting your needs
+We are interested in hearing about your experience, any problem you may be having, or discussing whether your data transfer solutions are meeting your needs

-Expect _hundreds of Megabits per second_ of file transfer speed\.
-If you're not getting that\, ask us why not\.
+Expect _hundreds of Megabits per second_ of file transfer speed.
+If you're not getting that, ask us why not.

-Making data transfers perform well can be somewhat deep andcomplicated\, but it's _not mysterious_
+Making data transfers perform well can be somewhat deep andcomplicated, but it's _not mysterious_
 <div class="alert alert-info" role="alert" markdown="1">

 ## (Pretty Much All) Retail Marketing Is Gibberish